Deccan sultanates: Ahmadnagar

 The Nizam Shahi rulers of Ahmadnagar enthusiastically patronised miniature painting, the earliest surviving of which are found as the illustrations of the manuscript Tarif-i-Hussain Shahi (c.
 1565), which is now in the Bharat Itihas Sanshodhak Mandal, Pune.
 A miniature painting of Murtaza Nizam Shah (c.
 1575) is in the Bibliothèque Nationale of Paris, while another one is in the Raza Library in Rampur.
 The Running Elephant is in an American private collection, the Royal Picnic is in the India Office Library in London, and the Young Prince Embraced by a Small Girl, most likely belonging to the Burhan Nizam Shah II period, is in the Edwin Binney 3rd Collection of South Asian Works in the San Diego Museum of Art.

 The earliest notable architecture of the Nizam Shahi rulers of Ahmadnagar is the tomb of Ahmad Shah I Bahri (1509), at the centre of Bagh Rouza, a garden complex.
 The Jami Masjid also belongs to the same period.
 The Mecca Masjid, built in 1525 by Rumi Khan, a Turkish artillery officer of Burhan Nizam Shah I, is original in its design.
 The Kotla complex was constructed in 1537 as a religious educational institution.
 The impressive Farah Bagh was the centrepiece of a large palatial complex completed in 1583.
 Other monuments in Ahmednagar of the Nizam Shahi period are the Do Boti Chira (tomb of Sharja Khan, 1562), Damri Masjid (1568), and the tomb of Rumi Khan (1568).
 The Jami Masjid (1615) in Khirki (Aurangabad) and the Chini Mahal inside the Daulatabad fort were constructed during the late Nizam Shahi period (1600–1636).
 The tomb of Malik Ambar in Khuldabad (1626) is another impressive monument of this period.
 The Kali Masjid of Jalna (1578) and the tomb of Dilawar Khan (1613) in Rajgurunagar also belong to this period.

-During the reign of Ahmad Shah I Bahri, his keeper of imperial records, Dalapati, wrote an encyclopedic work, the Nrisimha Prasada, where he mentioned his overlord as Nizamsaha.
+During the reign of Ahmad Shah I Bahri, his keeper of imperial records, Dalapati, wrote an encyclopaedic work, the Nrisimha Prasada, where he mentioned his overlord as Nizamsaha.
 It is a notable instance of the religious tolerance of the Nizam Shahi rulers.